On the Number of ABC Solutions with Restricted Radical Sizes: Acknowledgements

 \section{Acknowledgements}

 This work was done with the support of NSF and NDSEG graduate fellowships.
-I would also like to thank Noam Elkies for suggesting the use of Heath-Brown's bound for points on a conic.
+I would also like to thank Noam Elkies for suggesting the use of Heath-Brown's bound for points on a conic and Andrew Granville for the idea of adjusting the value of $\alpha$ in the lower bound to avoid short vectors in $L$.